JuliaAtmosOceanHydro/ICOADSDict.jl/README.md

 by many countries.
 This package returns a dictionary of symbols and alphanumeric values from an ICOADS IMMA file.
-The files themselves are available by registering at, and then downloading from, http://rda.ucar.edu/datasets/ds540.0/ but before registering, it's worth taking a look at the historical animation generated from the data and courtesy of the UK Met Office:
+The files themselves are available by registering at, and then downloading from, http://rda.ucar.edu/datasets/ds540.0/ but before registering, it is worth taking a look at the historical animation generated from the data and courtesy of the UK Met Office:

 http://rda.ucar.edu/datasets/ds540.0/docs/ICOADS2.5-HD_Brohan2015.mp4